thalesglessa/langtangen_exercises/README.md

 # langtangen_exercises
-My solutions in Langtangen Programming for Computations - 2nd Edition
+My solutions for the book "Programming for Computations - Python" by Svein Linge - Hans Petter Langtangen